Indigenous people of the Everglades region: Tequesta

 Second in power and number to the Calusa in South Florida were the Tequesta (also called Tekesta, Tequeste, and Tegesta).
-They occupied the southeastern portion of the lower peninsula in modern-day Dade, Broward, and the southern half of Palm Beach counties.
+They occupied the southeastern portion of the lower peninsula in modern-day Dade and Broward counties.
 They may have been controlled by the Calusa, but accounts state that they sometimes refused to comply with the Calusa caciques, which resulted in war.
 Like the Calusa, they rarely lived within the Everglades, but found the coastal prairies and pine rocklands to the east of the freshwater sloughs habitable.
 To the north, their territory was bordered by the Ais and Jaega.
-Like the Calusa, the Tequesta societies centered on the mouths of rivers.
+Like the Calusa, the Tequesta societies centered around the mouths of rivers.
 Their main village was probably on the Miami River or Little River.
 A large shell mound on the Little River marks where a village once stood.
 Though little remains of the Tequesta society, a site of archeological importance called the Miami Circle was discovered in 1998 in downtown Miami.
 It may be the remains of a Tequesta structure.
 Its significance has yet to be determined, though archeologists and anthropologists continue to study it.

 The Spanish described the Tequesta as greatly feared by their sailors, who suspected the natives of torturing and killing survivors of shipwrecks.
 Spanish priests wrote that the Tequesta performed child sacrifices to mark the occasion of making peace with a tribe with whom they had been fighting.
 Like the Calusa, the Tequesta hunted small game, but depended more upon roots and less on shellfish in their diets.
 They did not practice cultivated agriculture.
-They were skilled canoeists and hunted in the open ocean for what Fontaneda described as whales, but were probably manatees.
+They were skilled canoeists and hunted in the open ocean what Fontaneda described as whales, but were probably manatees.
 They lassoed the manatees and drove a stake through their snouts.

 The first contact with Spanish explorers occurred in 1513 when Juan Ponce de León stopped at a bay he called Chequescha, or Biscayne Bay.
 Finding the Tequesta unwelcoming, he left to make contact with the Calusa.
 Menéndez met the Tequesta in 1565 and maintained a friendly relationship with them, building some houses and setting up a mission.
 He also took the chief's nephew to Havana to be educated, and the chief's brother to Spain.
 After Menéndez visited, there are few records of the Tequesta: a reference to them in 1673, and further Spanish contact to convert them.
 The last reference to the Tequesta during their existence was written in 1743 by a Spanish priest named Father Alaña, who described their ongoing assault by another tribe.
 The survivors numbered only 30, and the Spanish transported them to Havana.
 In 1770 a British surveyor described multiple deserted villages in the region where the Tequesta had lived.
 Archeologist John Goggin suggested that by the time European Americans settled the area in 1820, any remaining Tequesta were assimilated into the Seminole people.
 Common descriptions of Native Americans in Florida by 1820 identified only the "Seminoles".